Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 This means your assets will be safe even while operating as the sole owner.
 This business structure works for entrepreneurs who have significant personal assets they wish to protect.

 If someone sues your business, for instance, your assets like your house or cars will be safe from creditors.
-In the eyes of the law, single-member LLCs are separate from the owners, so owners are not liable for the company’s debts and liabilities.
+In the eyes of the law, a single-member LLC or a freelance LLC is separate from the owner, so the owner is not liable for the company’s debts and liabilities.

 2. Autonomy